For our final news roundup and information overload.

 And I think it left the jury wondering whether or not this whole thing was done for retribution because actually Michael Cohen wasn't the inner circle guy that he thought he was once Donald Trump was transitioning out of private life and into the presidency.

-And this is a circumstance of a of a sad man who's bitter and uh trying to take it out through a criminal prosecution that again the FEC didn't believe was proper, the Southern District of New York didn't think was proper.
+And this is a circumstance of a sad man who's bitter and trying to take it out through a criminal prosecution that, again, the FEC didn't believe was proper.

-It said he had gone after him more than a hundred times, and it was a campaign promise to bring this goofy prosecution.
+The only guy who thought this was proper was the DA who had literally campaigned on getting Trump, had said he had gone after him more than 100 times, and it was a campaign promise to bring this goofy prosecution.

-But you know, a lot has happened since the last time we spoke.
+But, you know, a lot has happened since the last time we spoke.

 How do you think all of this and clear the courtroom and the drama yesterday?